 Oil companies didn’t have to add MTBE to gasoline to meet federal pollution standards, two witnesses told a New Hampshire jury that will weigh whether ExxonMobil Corp.
-(XON) is liable for contaminating the state’s drinking water with the chemical.
+(XON:US) is liable for contaminating the state’s drinking water with the chemical.

 Duane Bordvick, who worked as an executive at oil refiner Tosco Corp.
-(TOS), said in videotaped testimony played today in state court in Concord that his company made MTBE-free gasoline in California that met U.S. Clean Air Act requirements as early as 1999.
+(TOS:US), said in videotaped testimony played today in state court in Concord that his company made MTBE-free gasoline in California that met U.S. Clean Air Act requirements as early as 1999.
 Bruce Burke, an oil refinery expert, testified that there were alternatives to adding the chemical, methyl tertiary butyl ether.

 “Refiners could have used ethanol instead of MTBE back in the ’80s when decisions were being made,” Burke, a senior vice president of consulting for Nexant Inc., told the jury today.